 Spotify

-The participant faired a little better with Spotify as there was a bit of experience gained from the previous ITunes task.
+The participant fared a little better with Spotify as there was a bit of experience gained from the previous iTunes task.
 The participant went through this this program more smoothly and used the drag and drop technique with no errors.
 It took the participant about 5 minutes to get all three playlists complete.

-Learnability: The learnability on this might have been a little faster as it took less time to make the playlists but it could also have to do with the participant going through ITunes in the task before
+Learnability: The learnability on this might have been a little faster as it took less time to make the playlists but it could also have to do with the participant going through iTunes in the task before

 Memorability: No Memorability